There have been 4 CANP Workshops spanning 6 years.

 How best can the aims of CANP be met?

 A proposal to review CANP has been presented to the ICMI EC and been accepted at the EC meeting in Macao in June 2015.

-It was proposed to review of CANP as a whole (rather than individual evaluations of each CANP) for which a Review Committee should be established.
-The committee members are Michèle Artigue and Bill Barton (as the originators and CANP Managers of the programmes in Mali and Cambodia), Angel Ruiz (as one of the CANP ICMI Liaisons), Ferdinando Arzarello (as ICMI President as well as being a CANP ICMI Liaison), and Lena Koch (for her knowledge of all five CANPs, her international development experience, and her financial management experience).
+It was proposed to review CANP as a whole (rather than individual evaluations of each CANP) for which a Review Committee should be established.
+The committee members are Michèle Artigue and Bill Barton (as the originators and CANP Managers of the programs in Mali and Cambodia), Angel Ruiz (as one of the CANP ICMI Liaisons), Ferdinando Arzarello (as ICMI President as well as being a CANP ICMI Liaison), and Lena Koch (for her knowledge of all five CANPs, her international development experience, and her financial management experience).
 Additionally Abraham Arcavi as ICMI SG is invited as ex-officio of the Review Committee.

 The following Terms of Reference were proposed:

-· Review and update the aims, description and criteria documents for CANP.
+· Review and update the aims, description, and criteria documents for CANP.

 · Make recommendations on how existing CANPs are further supported.

 · Make recommendations on new CANPs, or other CANP activities.